xcherpeng/Mr_Hippocampus/README.md

 ## Robot Viability + Challenges

 While our robot was able to collect balls, it ended up collecting 4 balls and staying at base to defend using lasers, as such, the implementation of our robot was not completely successful.
-Zs I and the other software engineer were unfamiliar with Unity and C#, there was a learning curve in figuring out how we could implement our strategy.
+The other software engineer and I were unfamiliar with Unity and C# at first so there was a learning curve in figuring out how we could implement our strategy.
 However, this was a fun experience and I learned a lot! :)

 ## What I Learned
 - Project management: how to prioritize + set deadlines for a team to ensure that all deliverables were completed on time